How much energy is needed to melt a cubic metre of snow?

 And just who was “Nora”?

 To quote again from the seller’s interesting notes.

 The recipient was Nora Summers (1892-1948), an artist and the lover of Yvonne Macnamara, Thomas’s mother-in-law.
 Nora had studied at the Bristol School of Art and then the Slade in London, and married fellow artist Gerald Summers in 1912.
 In 1914 she became close to the family of painter Augustus John, and through him Yvonne and the Macnamara children, with whom she and Gerald lived communally for a few years.
 Yvonne and Nora’s relationship was intense, and Caitlin ( Yvonne’s daughter, and subsequently Dylan’s wife) later remembered Nora as “the father figure of our girlhood and an evil one”, but the two fiery women did see eye-to-eye about art, with Caitlin acting as a model for Nora’s burgeoning photographic hobby.
 Nora also enjoyed entertaining the young artistic friends of the Macnamaras, including Dylan Thomas, and she took a number of now-iconic photographs of the poet, including the image of Thomas smoking, and the photograph of the poet and his wife at Brown’s Hotel in 1938.

 And what is this snowdrop called?
-Well, Mrs.(i.e Yvonne) Macnamara.
-Since it was she who was the original source of this fantastic snowdrop.
+Well, Galanthus ‘Mrs.(Yvonne) Macnamara’.
+Since it was she, who was the original source of this fantastic snowdrop.

 Oh, and if you wanted to own this rare book of poetry, with a tenuous link to the world of snowdrops, how much would it set you back?
-Click here for some photos of what you’d be getting – though not interestingly a list of what poems are included!!.
-And check your bank balance, since the asking price is £8,750!!!
+And check your bank balance first, since the asking price is £8,750!!!